 A real source of vitamins, pumpkins contain vitamin A and C, two excellent vitamins for the body.
 Vitamin C has an antioxidant role and is known for its effects on the skin.
 But that’s not all!
 Pumpkins also contain vitamins D, E and B vitamins, which are involved in cell healing.
 Their antioxidants have the advantage of protecting the cells from free radicals, thus fighting against cell ageing.

 Beetroot is recognisable by its bright red colour, a natural colouring agent.
 It is also increasingly used in cooking, particularly in desserts.
 Known mainly for its sugar, it is an excellent food to replace it in cakes, however it leaves a little earthy taste that not everyone appreciates.
 However, it is also a perfect substitute for butter with its smooth texture when pureed.

 Beetroot is also excellent for your health as it improves blood circulation and lowers blood pressure.
 It is also a perfect anti-inflammatory that helps fight obesity, diabetes and heart disease.

 As you can see, vegetables are an excellent substitute for butter and even sugar.
 Without altering the taste or texture of your cakes, they provide a real bonus as they are full of good elements to boost your body.
 Vegetables are also very varied, giving you an almost infinite choice to replace fats in your diet in general.

-We publish daily on our social networks so that you can be up to date every day.
+We post daily on our social networks so that you can keep up to date every day.
 You can also share our content on your own networks from the options at the bottom of the page!